| |

 neighbourhood-searching expressions to count the number of particles within

-a distance of 2
+a distance of 2 of each individual

-particle, storing the result in a variable called count
+particle, storing the result in a variable called count.

 ABORIA_VARIABLE(count, int, "number of surrounding particles") typedef Particles<std::tuple<count>> MyParticles; typedef MyParticles::position position_t; // add some particles MyParticles particles2(N); std::uniform_real_distribution<double> uni(0, 1); for (size_t i = 0; i < N; ++i) { auto &gen = get<generator>(particles2)[i]; get<position_t>(particles2)[i] = vdouble3(uni(gen), uni(gen), uni(gen)); } // initialise neighbour searching particles2.init_neighbour_search( vdouble3::Constant(0), vdouble3::Constant(1), vbool3::Constant(false)); // define symbols and labels, and sum Symbol<count> c; Label<0, MyParticles> i(particles2); Label<1, MyParticles> j(particles2); AccumulateWithinDistance<std::plus<int>> neighbour_sum(2); auto dx_ij = create_dx(i, j); // count neighbouring particles within a distance of 2 c[i] = neighbour_sum(j, 1);